Why Indiana Landowners Sell to Us

 Out-of-State Owners

-Indiana’s southern counties have significant out-of-state ownership — land that was acquired during the timber and coal eras, passed down through families, and is now owned by people who live in Ohio, Michigan, Florida, or elsewhere and have no connection to the land.
-Managing Indiana property from a distance is expensive and time-consuming, and selling through a traditional listing requires trips that out-of-state owners often can’t or won’t make.
+Indiana's southern counties have significant out-of-state ownership — land acquired during the timber and coal eras, passed down through families, and now owned by people who live in Ohio, Michigan, Florida, or elsewhere.
+Managing Indiana property from a distance is expensive and time-consuming, and selling through a traditional listing requires trips that out-of-state owners often can't or won't make.
+We handle Indiana land sales entirely remotely when needed.
+See our out-of-state owner guide for how this works.

 Multi-Heir Disagreements